emibcn/Rac1.py/README.md

 # Rac1.py
-Little script to hear to Rac1 catalan radio station from its public podcasts
+Little script to listen to Rac1 catalan radio station from its public podcasts